Conspiracy theories and where to find them on TikTok

 \section{Ethical considerations}

-TikTok users have explicitly consented to the Terms of Service, which include the acknowledgment and approval of the transfer of personal data through the API. \footnote{\url{https://www.tiktok.com/legal/page/eea/privacy-policy/en} accessed on 2/06} Throughout the data collection process, we ensured the anonymization of user data to protect individual privacy.
-All results presented are aggregated, meaning that they reflect collective trends rather than identifiable individual behaviors.
+TikTok users have explicitly agreed to the Terms of Service, which include the acknowledgment and approval of the transfer of personal data through the API.\footnote{\href{https://www.tiktok.com/legal/page/eea/privacy-policy/en}{TikTok privacy policy} accessed on 12/01} Throughout the data collection process, we ensured the anonymization of user data to protect individual privacy.
+All results presented are aggregated, i.e., they reflect collective trends rather than identifiable individual behaviors.
 Moreover, no personal information is given as input to the Large Language Models we employed.
 As requested by the Research API Terms of Service, we have implemented robust data security measures to prevent unauthorized access and ensure that all data handling procedures align with current best practices in data protection.
-We cannot make our dataset public, but we encourage readers to contact the authors if interested.
-We provide access to the code to replicate our results and the dehydrated datasets (Video ID - Label) in the repository associated with the paper.\footnote{\url{https://anonymous.4open.science/r/ct_tt-FC7E}} Additionally, while our study highlights the potential of LLMs for detecting conspiratorial content, their current limitations also present an ethical concern, as adversaries may exploit these weaknesses to evade moderation techniques.
+We cannot make our full dataset public, due to the TikTok API usage policies.
+We provide access to the code to replicate our results and the dehydrated datasets (Video ID - Label) in the repository associated with the paper.\footnote{Anonymyzed repository: \url{https://anonymous.4open.science/r/ct_tt-FC7E}} Additionally, while our study highlights the potential of LLMs for detecting conspiratorial content, their current limitations also present an ethical concern, as adversaries may exploit these weaknesses to evade moderation techniques.
 The models we employed are free to use and attribute ownership of the output to the user (Mistral:Apache2.0\footnote{\href{https://ollama.com/library/mistral/blobs/43070e2d4e53}{Mistral License}}, Llama and Gemma have proprietary custom licenses.\footnote{\href{https://ollama.com/library/gemma2/blobs/097a36493f71}{Gemma License}},\footnote{\href{https://ollama.com/library/llama3/blobs/4fa551d4f938}{Llama License}})